Canadian Women's Suffrage Association

 The Canadian Women's Suffrage Association, originally called the Toronto Women's Literary Guild, was an organization based in Toronto, Ontario, Canada, that fought for women's rights.

+After the association had been inactive for a while, the leaders founded the Dominion Women's Enfranchisement Association in 1889.

+History

 The Toronto Women's Literary Guild was established in 1877 to fight for women's rights and for improved working conditions.
 Jessie Turnbull and Dr. Emily Howard Stowe, Canada's second licensed female physician, were founders.

 The guild had some success in improving access to higher education for women.

-It was renamed the Canadian Women's Suffrage Association in 1883 with Jessie (McEwen) Turnbull as its first president.
+It was renamed the Canadian Women's Suffrage Association in 1883 with Turnbull as its first president.

 The Toronto-based association worked towards opening up education to women, and allowing women to advance as professionals, particularly as doctors.

 After the association had been inactive for a while, the leaders founded the Dominion Women's Enfranchisement Association in 1889.